r00b/cessna-private-pilot-course/1.1-learning-your-airplane/2-how-an-airplane-flies.md

 * Glide distance will be less if you fly faster or slower than your best glide speed
 * Glide *speed* changes with weight, but not glide *distance*
   * Lift-over-drag ratio is based on the shape of the airplane, so airplane will glide the same descent path regardless of weight
-  * Lighter aircraft means it can fly slower to get the best glide speed
+  * Lighter aircraft means it can fly slower to get the best glide distance
 * Time it takes you to glide to the ground will be less for a heavier airplane because it is flying the descent path faster
 * Time it takes you to glide to the ground will be more for a lighter airplane because it is flying the descent path slower
 * Lower the weight means more time in the descent if you have a problem during takeoff or flight